tpwo/pyzet/docs/tutorial.md

         #tutorial

+Also, in `pyzet show` you can output other information like URLs or Markdown relative links.
+See more with `pyzet show -h`.

 If you made a typo, you can edit your zettel with `pyzet edit` command.

 Now, let's make a second zettel with `pyzet add`: